JL-III/Theatria/docs/gameplay-features/commands.md

     - `/csn help`: Displays help page
     - `/csn history`: Shows your sale history
     - `/csn clear`: Clears sales history
+- **daily-reward**: Check how close you are to your 1 hour of daily playtime
 - **/delhome**: Removes a set home
 - **/discord**: Provides the Discord link
   - **Subcommands**: